Cremation insurance is a form of life insurance designed to cover specific final expenses.

 In this guide, we’ll break down the ins and outs of cremation insurance and give you advice on getting the most affordable coverage.

-Many individuals opt for cremation for the savings, as the average cremation is significantly more affordable than a traditional burial.
+And the average cremation is significantly more affordable than a traditional burial.

 People can expect to pay anywhere from around $600 to $1,000 for a cremation service, while the average funeral runs upwards of $9,000.